liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/03-handling-indexing-in-the-guestbook-service-layer.markdown

     re-runs Service Builder to incorporate your changes to `GuestbookLocalServiceImpl`.

-Great!
 Next, you'll enable search and indexing for guestbook entries.